sumitkumarpaul/bidirectional_privacy/README.md

 ```
 Please ignore them.

+***Note:*** As mentioned earlier, for dry run of the protocol in non-sgx computer, please run `sample_protocol_walkthrough.sh` in non-sgx mode.
+But in that case, the security/privacy guarantees of $BPPM$ do not hold.
+Moreover, the measured performance will not reflect the real scenario with a real Intel-SGX computer.

 ### 4.3 Measure different performance matrices of $BPPM$
 To measure its performance first compile it in release mode.
-Steps required for compilation are [already mentioned](#41-compile-bppm).
+Steps required for compilation are already mentioned in [*Section 4.1*](#41-compile-bppm).
 But to compile $BPPM$ in release mode, instead of using `make`, use `make DEBUG=0`.

 Then export the required environment variables, by issuing the following commands.